The Phonics Curriculum at St Thomas

 - Common Exception Words - Pupils in Reception, Year 1 and Year 2 are taught the high frequency words and common exception words during daily phonics sessions in accordance with the Letters and Sounds programme.
 In addition to this, pupils are also required to practice spellings at home and are tested weekly.

 - Assessment – Assessment of Phonics should continuously be used to inform teaching.
-Daily Phonics sessions always begin with a revisit session when pupils are informally assessed on those GPCs already covered.
-Pupils are formally assessed at the end of each Phase and attainment in Phonics is measured by the Phonics Screening Test
+Daily Phonics sessions always begin with a revisit session when pupils are informally assessed on those grapheme phoneme correspondences (GPCs) already covered.
+Pupils are formally assessed at the end of each phase of phonics and attainment in phonics is measured by the Phonics Screening Test (administered during Year 1).

 - Phonics Working Walls – Phonics Walls are to be updated frequently to show the whole class teaching and learning that is taking place.
 Working walls should be referred to and pupils should use them to aid learning and support application of phonics.

-- Writing –Reception pupils are given the opportunity to apply their phonic knowledge during daily phonics sessions as well as daily adult directed and child-initiated activities.
-All pupils (irrespective of ability) will be challenged to apply their phonics in order to complete a differentiated writing activity at least once per week both at home and in school.
+- Writing –Pupils are given the opportunity to apply their phonic knowledge during daily phonics sessions as well as daily adult directed and child-initiated activities (Reception).
 Pupils in KS1 are consistently required to apply their phonics when writing during daily phonics sessions and across the wider curriculum.